This policy reviews all phases of the recruiting and hiring process and the corresponding areas of responsibility.

-The hiring department must retain records relating to a search, selection and employment decision for a minimum of three years following the decision.
-Should there be a dispute (grievance/litigation), the documents must be retained until the matter is resolved, if not resolved by the conclusion of the three-year period.
+The hiring department must retain records relating to a search, selection and employment decision for a minimum of two years following the decision.
+Should there be a dispute (grievance/litigation), the documents must be retained until the matter is resolved, if not resolved by the conclusion of the two-year period.

 (7) More Information